-- 1. Remove the UMS storage device from the TrueView 625 payload and insert it into the computer. - 2.
-Navigate to the UMS storage device drive and verify the file extensions was changed to .installed on every .mdpkg and .json file.
+- 1. Remove the UMS storage device from the TrueView 68o payload and insert it into the computer. - Navigate to the UMS storage device drive and verify the file extensions was changed to .installed on every .mdpkg and .json file.
 This means the installation of the firmware was successful.
-Remove the install files once installation has been successful. - 3.
+Remove the installation files once the installation process has been successful. - 3.
 GeoCue recommends completing a flight after the firmware update to quality check the data before he next operation.